f1337/f1337.github.io/scratchpad/practice-groups.md

 - A volunteer, [cooperative effort](https://en.wikipedia.org/wiki/Cooperative) to establish & maintain professional standards & expertise.
 - Persistent by nature, and design.
 - Cross-team, but discipline-specific.
-- Not guilds.
-The word guild is overloaded with ancient connotations.
-Also we're not cargo-culting.
 - Practice groups may do the work to accomplish a goal themselves (as time/commitments permit), and/or propose projects to leadership for prioritization.

 ## Anti-Features

-- Not conse
+-
-- Not guilds.
-The word guild is overloaded with connotations that contradict the intended pattern.
+- Not guilds, or channels, or any other Spotify terms.
+Their jargon is overloaded with connotations that contradict the intended pattern.
 Plus copying [Spotify](https://www.atlassian.com/agile/agile-at-scale/spotify) isn't agile, it's [cargo-culting](https://en.wikipedia.org/wiki/Cargo_cult).
 Spotify's "model" works for them because, bear with me, it's _modeled_ after Spotify's unique organizational needs.

 ## Example practices